mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 .. daemonevt:: simresult

-   A simulation is finished.
+   A dry run/simulation is finished.

-   :arg: The result of the simulation as a tuple of (estimated minimum time in
+   :arg: The result of the dry run as a tuple of (estimated minimum time in
        seconds, dictionary of devices and their moving range).

 .. daemonevt:: showhelp